Last updated on October 15th, 2020 at 04:43 am

 Plug in the transducer that converts one kind of energy to another.
 For example, a microphone can be used to study the sound signals with the help of best digital oscilloscope; you can use a thermocouple to study the changes in the temperature or a piezoelectric transducer in order to study the vibrations such as heartbeats.

 How an oscilloscope works

 A traditional oscilloscope works in the same way as a traditional television that was based on cathode ray tube.
 The other name of the oscilloscope is cathode ray oscilloscopes or CROs.
 In a television, the electron beams are used to scan back and forth across the screen which is coated on the back using special chemicals called phosphors.
 Every time when the beam hits the screen, the phosphors light up.

-With no time as you blink your eye, the electron beams sweep across the entire screen, and the picture is built which is visible to your eyes.
+With no time, the electron beams sweep across the entire screen, and the picture visible to your eyes is built.
 This is done repeatedly so that a moving picture is seen instead of a still image.
 Similarly, in an oscilloscope the electron beams work in the same way, the only difference being they draw a graph instead of a moving picture.

 The electrical signals which are fed into the x and y connections effectively become the x and y values on your on-screen chart.
 As there is a one-to-one correspondence between the two values or points, a traditional oscilloscope is known as an analog device.

 Modern digital oscilloscopes are divided into three classes: digital storage oscilloscopes (DSO), digital phosphor oscilloscopes (DPO), and sampling oscilloscopes.
 All the three classes have vertical, horizontal, acquisition, and triggering systems.